Riding Through History: The Legacy of the Silver Spurs Rodeo in Kissimmee, FL

 By the end of their first year, the Silver Spurs Riding Club had hosted a small informal rodeo and performed a square dance on horseback known as Quadrille in Moultrie, Georgia.

 They participated in the state Kiwanis Convention in Orlando and performed in the Orange Bowl Parade in Miami.
-Back in the year 1943, the devoted members of the club put up their inaugural rodeo arena on a piece of land given by Henry O. Partin.
+In 1943, the devoted club members built their inaugural rodeo arena on land given by Henry O. Partin.

 This land was situated at the intersection of present-day Neptune Road and Kings Highway in the charming town of Kissimmee.